-Fitness trackers are incredibly popular gadgets these days, with endorsements from fitness celebrities and even reality shows using them as centerpieces.
-Fitbit is one of the most highly regarded brands on the market, and its trackers do a truly useful service.
+Fitbit is one of the most highly regarded wearables brands in the world, and its trackers do a truly useful service.
 You can draw upon data gathered by a Fitbit device to gauge your health and well-being, as well as monitor your sleep.

-On that topic, people usually wonder… how exactly does a gadget on my wrist keep track of sleep?
+On the latter topic, people usually wonder… how exactly does a gadget on my wrist track sleep?
 How accurate is this information?

-If you’ve been looking for an answer to these and other questions, we are here to help.
-Read on to learn everything you need to know on how Fitbit tracks your sleep, and how to ensure you get the most accurate readings.
+If you’ve been looking for an answer to these and other similar questions, we are here to help.
+Read on for everything you need to know on how Fitbit tracks your sleep and how to ensure you get the most accurate readings.

 Understanding how Fitbit tracks your sleep

-All in all, the company now offers ten different devices.
-Depending on your model, sleep tracking will differ; some models track sleep cycles automatically while others require additional user input.
+The San Francisco wearables manufacturer now offers quite a few different devices.
+But when it comes to sleep tracking, some are better than others.
+Depending on your model, sleep tracking will differ; some models keep tabs on sleep cycles automatically while others require additional user input.